Houses in multiple occupation (HMO)

 You must have a licence if you’re renting out a large HMO.
 Your property is defined as a large HMO if all of the following apply.

 The government has now decided to extend the scope of mandatory licensing to bring smaller HMOs within the scheme.
-Mandatory licensing will include:
+From the 1st of October 2018, Mandatory HMO licensing will include:

 - all HMOs with 5 or more occupiers living in 2 or more households regardless of the number of storeys.
 Effectively this means the storey requirement will be removed from the current definition

-- purpose built flats where there are up to two flats in the block and one or both of the flats are occupied by 5 or more persons in 2 or more separate households.
+- self-contained flats where there are up to two flats in the block and one or both of the flats are occupied by 5 or more persons in 2 or more separate households.
 This will apply regardless of whether the block is above or below commercial premises.

 This will bring certain flats above shops on high streets within mandatory licensing as well as small blocks of flats which are not connected to commercial premises.